Colby Lewis: 2010

 On January 14, 2010, Lewis agreed to a two-year contract with the Texas Rangers.
 At the end of April, he led the American League in strikeouts and was tied for second in the majors with Dan Haren behind Tim Lincecum.
 He got his first-ever complete game in Major League Baseball against the Houston Astros on June 19.

 On October 16, Lewis started Game 2 of the 2010 American League Championship Series at home against the New York Yankees.
 Lewis went 5.2 innings and gave up 2 earned runs on 6 hits.
 However, he earned the decision, and became the first Ranger pitcher to win a post-season home game in franchise history.
 On October 22, Lewis started Game 6 of the American League Championship Series, also at home, against the New York Yankees.
 He pitched 8 innings, allowing 1 run on 3 hits, aiding the Rangers to a decisive 6–1 victory.
 The win allowed the Rangers to win the Series and earn their first-ever American League Pennant.
 On October 30, Lewis started game 3 of the 2010 World Series, at home against the San Francisco Giants.
 Lewis went 72/3 innings, allowing 2 earned runs on 5 hits, and earned the win which was the first Rangers victory in a World Series game (and first World Series win for an MLB team in the state of Texas, as the Houston Astros were swept in the 2005 World Series).
 After winning those two crucial home playoff games in the 2010 ALCS and Game 3 of the 2010 World Series, Lewis was, so far, the only Rangers pitcher accredited towards three of the Rangers home playoff wins as no other Rangers pitcher had even one.
 The Rangers went on to lose the World Series in five games to the Giants.

 2011

 In April 2011 Lewis was the first MLB player to go on the league's newly created paternity leave list to attend the birth of his child.
 A player can be on the list for 24 to 72 hours.
 Lewis took one start off before returning to pitch against the Los Angeles Angels of Anaheim.

 In 2011, Lewis was 14–10 with a 4.40 ERA.
 He gave up a league-leading 35 home runs, the 7th-most in Rangers history.
-In the 2011 postseason, Lewis pitched Game 3 in both the ALDS and ALCS, and Games 2 and 6 of the World Series.
+In the 2011 postseason, Lewis pitched Game 3 in both the ALDS and ALCS, and Games 2 and 6 of the World Series, which the Rangers eventually lost to the Cardinals in seven games.